realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; WiFi connection attempts

-Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
+Number of times the firmware tries to connect to a WiFi network, before falling back to AP-mode.
 See [here](#connecting-to-a-wifi-network)

 ##### &#9193; WiFi connection timeout